Length contraction: Reality of length contraction

 In 1911 Vladimir Varićak asserted that one sees the length contraction in an objective way, according to Lorentz, while it is "only an apparent, subjective phenomenon, caused by the manner of our clock-regulation and length-measurement", according to Einstein.
 Einstein published a rebuttal:

 Einstein also argued in that paper, that length contraction is not simply the product of arbitrary definitions concerning the way clock regulations and length measurements are performed.
 He presented the following thought experiment: Let A'B' and A"B" be the endpoints of two rods of the same proper length L0, as measured on x' and x" respectively.
 Let them move in opposite directions along the x* axis, considered at rest, at the same speed with respect to it.
 Endpoints A'A" then meet at point A*, and B'B" meet at point B*.
 Einstein pointed out that length A*B* is shorter than A'B' or A"B", which can also be demonstrated by bringing one of the rods to rest with respect to that axis.

 Paradoxes

-Due to superficial application of the contraction formula some paradoxes can occur.
+Due to superficial application of the contraction formula, some paradoxes can occur.
 Examples are the ladder paradox and Bell's spaceship paradox.
-However, those paradoxes can be solved by a correct application of relativity of simultaneity.
+However, those paradoxes can be solved by a correct application of the relativity of simultaneity.
 Another famous paradox is the Ehrenfest paradox, which proves that the concept of rigid bodies is not compatible with relativity, reducing the applicability of Born rigidity, and showing that for a co-rotating observer the geometry is in fact non-Euclidean.